cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     correct cluster's namespace and labels (we are using `cluster-example`).

 !!!
 Important
-    Label `postgresql` in PostgreSQL instance is deprecated and will be removed in the future.
-Please use the label `cnpg.io/cluster` instead to query the instances.
+    Label `postgresql`, used in previous versions of this document, is deprecated and will be removed in the future.
+Please use the label `cnpg.io/cluster` instead to select the instances.

 ### Predefined set of metrics